-Over half of the proposed work will occur in the protected shoreland above the TBZ at the west end of the island.
-This section of the island is developed and maintained and includes a portion of the public outdoor pool, associated parking lot, and surrounding lawn areas.
+Over half of the proposed work will occur in the protected shoreland above the TBZ.
+All the protected shoreland above the TBZ in the western portion of the island is developed and regularly maintained including a portion of the public outdoor pool, associated parking lot, surrounding lawn areas, unpaved walking paths, and Peirce Island Road.